 The Bank is regulated by the Central Bank of the United Arab Emirates ("CBUAE") and follows the Pillar III disclosure requirement guidelines issued by the CBUAE.
-In February 2017, new Basel III capital regulations issued by CBUAE came into effect for all Banks in the UAE.
+In February 2017, Basel III capital regulations issued by CBUAE came into effect for all Banks in the UAE.
 Additional guidelines for Basel III were issued over the course of 2019/2020 in consultations with the UAE Banks.

 This document presents Pillar III disclosures in line with CBUAE guidance which complements the Basel III minimum capital requirements and the supervisory review process of the Bank.
-These disclosures have been prepared in line with the disclosure templates introduced by the CBUAE guidelines on disclosure requirements (CBUAE/BSD/N/2020/4980 and CBUAE CBUAE/BSD/N/2021/5508) published in November 2020 and November 21 respectively.
+These disclosures have been prepared in line with the disclosure templates introduced by the CBUAE guidelines on disclosure requirements (CBUAE/BSD/N/2020/4980, CBUAE CBUAE/BSD/N/2021/5508 and CBUAE/BSD/N/2022/1887) published in November 2020, November 2021 and May 2022 respectively.